 What followed was an outpouring of support for the beloved athlete from across the football community.

 In the heartfelt letter, which you can read in its entirety right here, Myricks explained that for months, issues with Ball’s insurance have the family in a crisis.
-Numerous obstacles have left Ball, now a quadriplegic who communicates only with his eyes, without proper medical care.
+Numerous obstacles left Ball, a quadriplegic who communicated only with his eyes, without proper medical care.
 His insurance denied admission to a neurorehabilitation facility where he could the receive the care he needs.

-Thanks to Feinberg sharing Natalie Myricks message, though, a GoFundMe page was launched to raise money for Ball’s healthcare.
-As of July 30, just six days since the fundraiser’s launch, over $85,000 has been raised.
+Thanks to Feinberg sharing Natalie Myricks message, though, a GoFundMe page was launched to raise money for Ball’s healthcare and over $136,000 was raised.
 Among the donations is Ball’s college teammate and current Washington Redskins tight end Jordan Reed, who donated $10,000.

 This article was originally published on September 25, 2018.